-Here’s a recent video from our YouTube Channel.
+Here are a few recent videos from our YouTube Channel.
 Click here to see what else we’re working on and to subscribe for more practice at home!

 Below you’ll find some student compositions regarding the COVID-19 outbreak with a wide range of opinions on the drawbacks and benefits of such a destructive virus.

 The Controversial Approach of Swedish Authorities to the COVID-19 Outbreak

 by Susana Gonçalves

 It seems clear that, by avoiding the lockdown, the Swedish authorities are not implementing measures in line with the ones most of the remaining governments have implemented and, especially, they are not aligned with the World Health Organisation recommendations.

 Apparently, against all recommendations and international policies, Sweden is testing a theory of immunity.
 However, shouldn’t we ask if people’s lives are not more important than any experiment?
 In my view, it is a high-risk experiment that, ultimately, can put thousands of human lives at risk.